tdamsma/micropython-workshop/docs/Preparations.md

-## Getting started
+## Preparations

 Preparations for a workshop using micropython on a ttgo ESP32 with integrated 240 x 135 pixel lcd color display

+What you need is:
+ - pc/laptop
+ - usb-c cable
+ - ESP32 dev board

 <img src="board.jpg" alt="ESP32" title="ESP32 with display" width="50%" height="50%" />

-First we need to establish conectivity between the board and your computer
+The goal of these preparations is to establish connectivity between the board and your computer.

  - Install drivers for the USB to UART Bridge
    Find them here: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers